Hattie Barron -- Hillside, N.J.

 You have free articles remaining.

+She died Monday, Feb.
+17, at Beth Israel Hospital following a brief illness.

-Friends may call at the residence of her sister, Shirley Boneparte, 1365 Carolina Ave., Orangeburg, and at the funeral home.
+Friends may call at the residence of her sister, Shirley Bonaparte, 1365 Carolina Ave., Orangeburg, and at Glover's Funeral Home.

 To plant a tree in memory of Hattie Barron as a living tribute, please visit Tribute Store.